The new ‘face-to-face': how to run your first remote parents’ evening

 Delivered remotely, however, and these issues are put to bed.
 Parents don’t need to book childcare, arrange travel or even engage with other families.
 For those most at-risk, too, video calls are an ideal alternative to traditional face-to-face meetings.

 One bugbear shared by most parents is waiting around between meetings; sometimes, appointments overrun, parents fail to show, arrive late and still expect to be seen.

 All in all, it can be a chaotic evening.
 Remote meetings run on time and within a set duration.
 And, of course, there’s no room for interruptions (other than the occasional delivery or dog barking).

 Many schools hold their event in a central location, such as the school hall.
 Appointments are carried out in the open, surrounded by parents, students and other staff; it’s noisy and can feel a little intimidating for all involved.

 With meetings conducted remotely, everyone can relax and talk freely.
 Teachers are free to spread out their resources and conversation can flow naturally, without fear of being overheard.
 No distractions and an engaged audience create an environment in which all parties can talk openly and honestly, resulting in truly productive meetings.

 According to our survey, over 20% of schools are planning online meetings from September, with many realising the benefits of online booking platforms for eradicating paper-based communications and processes.

 Parents’ Evening Manager could make planning your next parents’ evening quick and easy.
-The platform caters for online appointment bookings and syncs with school MIS, enabling staff to send paperless invitations to classes, year groups and individual families.
+The platform enables parents to book appointments online and syncs with school MIS, enabling staff to send paperless invitations to classes, year groups and individual families.